bostick/tabit-file-format/description/tabit-file-format-description.md

 If `versionNumber` is `0x70` or below, then skip this section.

-For each track, Effect Changes are stored as a chunk4.
+For each track, Track Effect Changes are stored as a chunk4.

 After reading the chunk4, there is an array list that is iterated through.

 Each entry in the list is an 8 byte structure:
 `s1 s0 e1 e0 r1 r0 v1 v0`

-`s1 s0` is a short that specifies how many spaced to increment after this word.
+`s1 s0` is a short that specifies how many spaces to increment after this word.

 `e1 e0` is a short that specifies the effect to change.